dromico/inv/README.md

-# Subcontractor Work Management System
+# AN Awesome Subcontractor Work Management System

 A comprehensive system for managing subcontractor jobs, invoices, and payments.
 Built with Next.js and Supabase.